RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-part-2-bundling-tools.md

 ### [Rollup](http://rollupjs.org/)

 Rollup is the youngest of the bundler listed but grows at a steady rate nonetheless.
 Rollup specializes in ES6 modules but supports CommonJS as well.
-The advantage of Rollup/ES6 modules is the so-called "Tree-shaking": you can specify in the import statement which parts of the file required should be included, allowing to select just one part of a library for example which allows for a much smaller and organized output file.
+The advantage of Rollup/ES6 modules is the so-called "Tree-shaking": you can specify in the import statement which parts of the file required should be included, allowing to select just one part of a library for example, which allows for a much smaller output file.
 The plugins available for Rollup allow for a build process similar to webpack, with plugins for Babel or UglifyJS for example.
-Another cool thing about Rollup is the focus on ES6 modules, In which I see the future of module bundling.
+Another cool thing about Rollup is the focus on ES6 modules, which seem like the future of module bundling.

 Pro:

 -   ES6 module support.
--   Easy to set up.
 -   Quick project growth.

 Con:

 -   No AMD support.
+-   Smaller community than e.g. Webpack

 ### Conclusion

 -   RequireJS is good for legacy projects and developers who don't want to build files every time they change something.
--   Browserify is for projects where you want to start quick and use CommonJS.
+-   Browserify is for projects where you want to start quick and only use CommonJS.
 -   Webpack if you want one beefy tool that can do everything very well, but requires more setup.
 -   Rollup is similar to Webpack, but with less trouble setting it up in exchange for slightly less module syntax supported.